The SME Sweet Spot

-A 50 kW commercial solar PV system is the SME sweet spot in 2026 — large enough to deliver meaningful annual savings (£8,000–£12,000), small enough to sit inside the simpler G98 grid connection process, and modest enough that 100% Annual Investment Allowance fully covers the capex against year-one corporation tax relief.
+A 50 kW commercial solar PV system is the SME sweet spot in 2026 — large enough to deliver meaningful annual savings (£8,000–£12,000), small enough to sit inside the simpler G99 fast-track grid connection route, and modest enough that 100% Annual Investment Allowance fully covers the capex against year-one corporation tax relief.
 This page lays out the real numbers: turnkey cost, panel count, roof space, annual generation, sub-vertical fit, and a full worked example.
 For our canonical service page including site survey workflow and finance comparisons, see 50 kW solar systems.

 Turnkey cost: £45,000-£60,000 in 2026